kingmoc/product-list-cjs-react/README.md

 Because react rendering can be triggered for many different reasons, it is best practice to wrap our commerce object method calls into a `useEffect()` hook.
 This hook acts as the replacment to `componentWillMount()` function when using class components.
 By leaving the second argument array empty, this method will run once before the initial render.

-This allows to safely store our response in state without triggering mulitple re-rendering.
+This allows us to safely store our response in state without triggering mulitple re-rendering.
 Using state (*which is basically data storage*) is a big part of React and if you look at this example - we're storing the returned data from the promise into state.

 ```javascript
 const commerce = new Commerce('YOUR SANDBOX PUBLIC KEY')